nnmcdonald/nates-react-component-library/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm test`

+Executes the react-scripts test script, which utilizes the Jest library to run the tests in the 'src/tests/' folder.

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

 Builds the package for production and outputs to the 'dist/' folder.
-It does this by processing the 'src/' folder with Babel.
+It does this by processing the 'src/lib/' folder with Babel.